Complex objects

 One might wonder what happens if the Author

 property is null.
-Contrary to LINQ, no exception is thrown.
-The filter simply does not match.
+It does not throw an exception, contrary to LINQ.
+The filter does not match.

 Complex object collections